 A common mistake in finding the equivalent circuit parameters of induction machines is to use the three-phase measured power in calculations of the per-phase equivalent circuit, while one third of the power should be used: three phases consume the measured power, and thus, one third of the power is in one phase.

 Calculations of the equivalent circuit parameters are similar to those of the transformers, but it is common to split X1 and X2’ per the NEMA frame of the machine.
 For example, if the motor is of NEMA frame A or D, then X1 and X2’ are assumed to be equal, while if the motor is of NEMA frame B, then X1 and X2’are split as 40% and 60% of Xeq, respectively, and if the motor is of NEMA frame C, then X1 and X2’are split as 30% and 70% of Xeq, respectively.
+It is expected to find that X1 and X2’ are 1-10% of Xm, R1 and R2’ are on the order of mΩ to several Ω depending on the motor power rating, and RC would be on the order of tens to hundreds of Ω, as it is several orders of magnitude larger than R1 and R2’.

 The linear region of the induction motor torque-speed curve is found using the load test and can be extrapolated from no-load to full- or rate-load conditions.
+A typical torque-speed curve is shown in Figure 3 for several NEMA frames and the linear region is the right-most region close to the 90-100% speed.

 Applications: Three-phase induction machines, especially induction motors, are the workhorses of modern industry.
 Appropriately characterizing an induction motor provides engineers and technicians with information on the motor’s efficiency and torque-speed characteristics.
 These are essential in determining which motor size and frame best fits an application.
 Once a motor is characterized and the torque-speed curve is known from equivalent circuit parameters using the tests described, different NEMA frames have different curve shapes.
 For example, an elevator application requires high-starting torque; therefore, frames, such as NEMA frame D, are more suitable than A or B. When dealing with the induction motor’s integral parts of larger systems that consume considerable amounts of energy (e.g., chillers), knowing the equivalent circuit parameters of a motor can provide good estimates of the motor’s efficiency and its contribution to energy consumption in that larger system.

 Legend: